crossplane/upjet/docs/generating-a-provider.md

    // Configure configures individual resources by adding custom ResourceConfigurators. func Configure(p *config.Provider) {
        p.AddResourceConfigurator("github_repository", func(r *config.Resource) {

-           // we need to override the default group that upjet generated for
+           // We need to override the default group that upjet generated for
            // this resource, which would be "github" r.ShortGroup = "repository"
        })